olm3ca/Pixelbook-Campfire/README.md

 3. In Disk Management, shrink the Windows 10 volume.
 Create a new NTFS partition with at least 30GB space.

-4. For now, instead of Brunch stable, download the latest version of [Brunch Unstable](https://github.com/sebanc/brunch-unstable/releases) with a few customizations.
+4. Instead of Brunch stable, we will download the latest version of [Brunch Unstable](https://github.com/sebanc/brunch-unstable/releases) with a few customizations.
 This is in order to use the 4.4 kernel that will allow audio to work properly.
 If you use Brunch stable it will install kernel 5.4 and you will have no sound.
 	- Note: even though Brunch unstable lists a newer kernel, we can use the 4.4 kernel by following step 8 below.

 5. Read this tutorial on [GetDroidTips](https://www.getdroidtips.com/install-chrome-os/) This is the method we will use, with a few customizations.